 With its warm, slightly sweet and woody earthy aroma and greenish over-tones, caraway imparts a bread-like scent (because of its famous use in Eastern European and Norwegian rye breads).
 In perfumes it is a surprising accessory note and is very rarely used.
 It adds mystique and enigma to floral, oriental and woody compositions.

-Cardamom is related to ginger, and is also called “Grains of Paradise” and for a very good reason – it has a sweet, fresh uplifting aroma that can banish worries in one whiff.
+Cardamom (Elettaria cardamomum) is related to ginger and "Grains of Paradise" and has a sweet, fresh uplifting aroma that can banish worries in one whiff.
 It is used in India as a breath sweetener, and in Arabia it is added to dark roasted coffee and to sweets such as Baklava.
 In perfumery, cardamom oil and CO2 are used as top to middle notes, and the absolute is used as a base note, mostly in exotic Orientals.